-Democritus of Abdera (Thrace, Greece) is best known for his atomic theory but he was also an excellent geometer.
-Very little is known of his life but we know that Leucippus was his teacher.
+Democritus was born in Abdera (Thrace, Greece) and is best known for his atomic theory but he was also an excellent geometer.

-Democritus certainly visited Athens when he was a young man, principally to visit Anaxagoras, but Democritus complained how little he was known there.
-His travels took him to Egypt, Persia, and Babylon, and some claim he traveled to India and Ethiopia.
+Democritus visited Athens when he was a young man to visit Anaxagoras and Democritus complained about how little he was known there.
+His travels took him as far Egypt, Persia, and Babylon, and some claim he traveled to India and Ethiopia.

-Known as the ‘laughing philosopher’ because of the importance he placed on ‘cheerfulness’, Democritus was the first philosopher to posit that what we refer to as the ‘Milky Way’ was the light of stars reaching our perception and that the universe may, in fact, be a multiverse with other planets sustaining life (a theory which physicists today are increasingly recognizing as mathematically probable).
+Democritus was known as the “laughing philosopher” because of the importance he placed on “cheerfulness”.
+He was the first philosopher to posit that what we refer to as the ‘Milky Way’ was the light of stars reaching our perception and that the universe may, in fact, be a multiverse with other planets sustaining life (a theory which physicists today are increasingly recognizing as mathematically probable).

 What is Democritus known for?

-Democritus argued that the world, including human beings, is composed of very small particles which he called ‘atomos’ – atom (“un-cutables” in Greek) and that these atoms make up everything we see and are.
+Democritus’ theory and philosophical thesis was that the world is composed of very small particles which he called “atomos” – atom (“un-cutables” in Greek) and that these atoms make up everything we see and are.